 Weddell Sea & Snow Hill Island

 Accessible to powerful icebreakers only, the Weddell Sea is home to the famous emperor penguin rookery just south of Snow Hill Island.
 The rookery is seldom visited, but you may spot individual emperors out on the ice on their way to open water.
 Enjoy scenic flights by helicopter and land in places otherwise inaccessible.
-Contact us if you are interested in seeing emperor penguins.

 See elephant seals battle for dominion